Garlic Mashed Cauliflower

 - Place 1 in. of water in a large saucepan; add cauliflower and garlic.
 Bring to a boil.
-Reduce heat; cover and simmer for 10-15 minutes, stirring occasionally.
+Reduce heat; simmer, covered, until tender, 10-15 minutes, stirring occasionally.
 Drain cauliflower and garlic; return to pan.

 After I said I would never make this again, my husband said he didn't mind it and WOULD eat it again, and he doesn't even like cauliflower, so I guess I should have given it another star, but I'm unable to change my previous rating!

 Jun 7, 2012

 I made this recipe with Miracle Whip and I'm not sure if that made the difference in the taste or not, but I wasn't crazy about this recipe.
 While it had a potato-ish resemblance, it didn't quite taste like potato like I thought it would, and I couldn't get my cauliflower smooth like mashed potatoes are.
 They also cool off quicker than mashed potatoes and the appeal just wasn't there.
 If you love cauliflower, then this recipe would be okay.